How to Prevent Overscheduling Your Employees

 4. Lack of a Formal Schedule

-This may sound obvious.
-However, if you’ve been in business for some time now, you might be using the same system that you started with.
-For instance, you own a cleaning company that you started back at home.
-You might have used a piece of paper and pen to create a schedule that you use today.
+This may sound obvious; however, if you’ve been in business for some time now, you might be using the same system that you started with.
+For instance, if you own a cleaning company that you started back at home, you might have used a piece of paper and pen to create a schedule that you use today.
 However, using simple shift scheduling software will eliminate the messiness that paper schedules can create.

 5. Unexpected Absence and Sick Days